Stray bullet in Chicago wounds 7-year-old girl who was trick or treating

 (Reuters) - A 7-year-old girl who was trick or treating in Chicago on Thursday for Halloween was critically wounded when she was struck by a stray bullet, police said.

-The girl was in a costume and out with her family in the Little Village neighborhood when at least one person in a group of suspects fired indiscriminately, Chicago police spokesman Anthony Guglielmi said by phone.
+The girl was in a costume and out with her family in the Little Village neighborhood when at least one person in a group fired shots, Chicago police spokesman Anthony Guglielmi said by phone.

+The group of young men were chasing another man along the street, police said.

 The girl was not targeted on purpose, Guglielmi said, and a 31-year-old man who was shot in the hand may have been the intended victim.